dadaatom/MouseGravity/README.md

 Developed in 2017.

 Note:
-Only way to disable mouse gravity once enabled is to close the process in the task manager.
+Only way to disable mouse gravity once enabled is to close the process in the task manager or to restart your machine.